17 Spooky Things to Do in Salem MA in October

 Established on 17 March 1938, the Salem Maritime National Historic Site is the first of its kind.
 Located on the Salem waterfront, this 9-acre park consists of naval buildings, ships, monuments, and a visitor’s center.

-You can walk as far as the Derby Wharf Light Station that sits at the far end of the promenade.
+You can walk as far as the Derby Wharf Light Station which sits at the far end of the promenade.

 Pioneer Village is America’s first living history museum that gives visitors a taste of what life was like in Salem back in the 1630s.